scala/scala-lang/blog/_posts/2016-07-12-a-reformed-scala-improvement-process.md

 This past May, we held our first [advisory board meeting](http://scala-lang.org/blog/2016/05/30/scala-center-advisory-board.html), to discuss some of the areas that the newly-formed Scala Center should focus on.

-One initiative put forward by the members of the committee, and unanimously voted as an initiatve that the Scala Center should _immediately_ undertake was to clarify the governance of Scala, and to in particular focus on ensuring that there is an open, collaborative process in place for evolving the language and standard libraries.
+One initiative put forward by the members of the committee, and unanimously voted as an initiative that the Scala Center should _immediately_ undertake was to clarify the governance of Scala, and to in particular focus on ensuring that there is an open, collaborative process in place for evolving the language and standard libraries.

 In pursuit of this goal, today, we've published a reformed [Scala Improvement Specification and Submission Process](http://docs.scala-lang.org/sips/sip-submission.html).